akawashiro/straceprof/straceprof-js/README.md

 ### Using the Interface

+1. **Getting Started**:
-1. Click the "Upload File" button to upload a strace log file
+   - Click the "Upload File" button to upload a strace log file
-2. The application will parse the log file and display:
-   - A table of all processes with their details
-   - A visualization of the processes in a timeline view
-3. You can adjust the visualization settings:
+   - Or select a sample log from the dropdown menu
+   - Use the "Copy the command line snippet" button to copy the strace command to your clipboard

+2. **Visualization Controls**:
-   - Minimum Duration: Filter out processes shorter than the specified duration
+   - **Threshold to show processes**: Filter out processes shorter than the specified duration
-   - Visualization Width: Adjust the width of the visualization
-   - Visualization Height: Adjust the height of the visualization
+   - **Time range to visualize**: Focus on a specific time window of the execution
+   - **Filter processes by regexp**: Enter a regular expression to filter processes by command name

+3. **Interacting with the Visualization**:
+   - Hover over process rectangles to see detailed information:
+     - Full command
+     - Process ID (PID)
+     - Duration in seconds
+   - Processes are color-coded by program name for easy identification
+   - Processes are arranged in rows to avoid overlap

 ### Generating Strace Logs